franckvalot/opencell-website-test/content/platform/modules.md

           features for structuring thousands of products—from simple to complex—so you’ll be able to successfully manage every single product, bundle, package and plan in your catalog.
-      - content: >
+      - content: >+
           Using a simplified business offer model, our catalog manager lets users create a new offer with its services, charges, counters, price plans, custom fields, mediation scripts, webhooks etc. in just a few clicks.
-      - content: >
-          In the event that more complex offers need to be created, advanced functionalities can be used to build an offer from scratch.
-Our rich configuration possibilities mean that we can practically guarantee that we’ll be able to model whatever offer your product or marketing teams dreams up.
+If more complex offers need to be created, advanced functionalities can be used to build an offer from scratch to model whatever offer your product or marketing teams dreams up.

     title: Catalog manager
   - contents:
       - content: >
-          Our order manager keeps customer data in sync, executes both simple and complex workflows and drive processes at-scale.
-Event notifications that push data-rich messages across system boundaries with APIs allow access to Opencell data from anywhere.
+          Our order manager keeps customer data in sync, executes both simple and complex workflows and drives processes at-scale with automated rules; flows and forms.
+Event notifications push data-rich messages across system boundaries while APIs allow access to Opencell data from anywhere.
-      - content: >
+      - content: >-
-          Workflows manage business processes with automated rules, flows, and forms.
+          Manage business processes in real-time with automated rules, flows, and forms.

-      - content: >
+          Schedule any service, process, or activity to occur at any time, based on any trigger

-          You can measure time, disk space, bandwidth, downloads and notify a customer when they cross a usage threshold and offer them an upgrade.
+          Measure time, disk space, bandwidth, downloads and notify customers when usage thresholds are crossed with an upgrade message.

-          It’s easy to configure which services are available in a plan and implement automatic enablement and provisioning.
+          Configure which services are available in a plan and implement automatic enablement and provisioning so it's easy for business users to make changes without going through IT.

-      - content: >
-          We make it easy for business users to make changes without going through IT.
-You can trigger automated provisioning and a wide variety of other business functions in real time.
-You can alert customers about time-sensitive discounts, expired credit cards, or impending usage thresholds without building complex logic yourself.
-You can schedule any service, process, or activity to occur at any time, based on any trigger.
+          Alert customers about time-sensitive discounts, expired credit cards, or impending usage thresholds without building complex logic.
     title: Order manager
   - contents:
       - content: >